 A person’s eye color results from pigmentation of a structure called the iris, which surrounds the small black hole in the center of the eye (the pupil) and helps control how much light can enter the eye.
 The color of the iris ranges on a continuum from very light blue to dark brown.
 Most of the time eye color is categorized as blue, green/hazel, or brown.
 Brown is the most frequent eye color worldwide.
-Lighter eye colors, such as blue and green, are found almost exclusively among people of European ancestry.

 Eye color is determined by variations in a person’s genes.
 Most of the genes associated with eye color are involved in the production, transport, or storage of a pigment called melanin.
-Eye color is directly related to the amount and quality of melanin in the front layers of the iris.
+Eye color is directly related to the amount of melanin in the front layers of the iris.
 People with brown eyes have a large amount of melanin in the iris, while people with blue eyes have much less of this pigment.

 A particular region on chromosome 15 plays a major role in eye color.
 Within this region, there are two genes located very close together: OCA2 and HERC2.
 The protein produced from the OCA2 gene, known as the P protein, is involved in the maturation of melanosomes, which are cellular structures that produce and store melanin.
 The P protein therefore plays a crucial role in the amount and quality of melanin that is present in the iris.
 Several common variations (polymorphisms) in the OCA2 gene reduce the amount of functional P protein that is produced.
 Less P protein means that less melanin is present in the iris, leading to blue eyes instead of brown in people with a polymorphism in this gene.